intel/device-modeling-language/doc/1.4/running-dmlc.md

 Output makefile rules describing dependencies.
 </dd><dt>

--T
+--no-tags
 </dt><dd>

-Show tags on warning messages.
-The tags can be used with the `--nowarn` and `--warn` options.
+Don't display the tag associated with each warning or error message.
+The tag identifies the particular kind of warning/error of the message, which can be used to look up its documentation in Appendix [Messages](messages.html).
+The `--nowarn` and `--warn` options also operate on warning tags.
 </dd><dt>

 -g